shellrider-games/CD-assignment3/Report/report.md

 The computation part of the assignment uses the GeometryLibrary

 My implementation creates 5 Tetrahedra, 5 Cuboids and 5 Cylinders to a `List<ISurface>` shuffles the list and then calculates and prints all objects' surface areas.
 When it detects that an object is a Tetrahedra it sorts all of them in order.

+The async and sync implementation both then calculate all surface areas using the respective strategy and print them onto the console once all values are calculated and sorted.

+## Performance diagnostics

+In the main function I use the Stopwatch class to track and print out the length of both the synchronous and asynchronous approach.